ujaved007/tamc-extension/readme.md

 # TAMC Extension

-Chrome extension created for <b>Telstra</b> Alarm Monitoring Centre for their day to day use.
+Chrome extension created for **Telstra** Alarm Monitoring Centre for their day to day use.
 It increased the productivity of staff by automating the repetitive task of filling out forms.
-Extension can be downloaded at: [Download Extension](https://drive.google.com/file/d/1zvS1Mt58XT-5KGHisGWJjdlhbPOudE0k/view?usp=sharing). <br>
+Extension can be downloaded at: [Download Extension](https://drive.google.com/file/d/1CAJjLTR7ySMBXcVrcja9nlRzhwXA2U4Y/view?usp=sharing). <br>

-(_Please note the extension is specifically created for a specific website so it won't work on all forms_)
+(_Please note the extension is specifically created for a specific website with a very specific usecase.
+So it won't work on all forms_). _To see the extension in action, you can try it out in the sample forms [Daily Log](https://daily-log.netlify.app/) & [Patrols](https://patrol-dispatch.netlify.app/).
+The auto-form fill feature as shown in the 2nd gif will only work with [Daily Log](https://daily-log.netlify.app/).
+While copy paste values functionality(3rd gif) is uni-directional i.e. daily log --> Patrol dispatch._

 ### Tech Stack: